 A mother’s appeal for information in the Faith Hedgepeth case

-Anyone with information who wants to remain anonymous may contact Chapel Hill-Carrboro-UNC Crimestoppers at 919-942-7515 or at crimestoppers-chcunc.org.
+Anyone with information can contact investigators 24 hours a day at 919-614-6363.
+Information also can be provided anonymously through the Chapel Hill-Carrboro-UNC Crimestoppers at 919-942-7515 or at crimestoppers-chcunc.org.